 I'd like to visit The University of Texas at Austin and the Sarah and Ernest Butler School of Music.
 What should I do and where should I stay?

 Plan a visit online.
-You can select from a variety of visit-related activities, including admissions information sessions, campus tours, residence hall tours and a College of Fine Arts Information Session and Tour.
-The College of Fine Arts Session is offered most Mondays and Fridays at 1 p.m.
+You can select from a variety of visit-related activities, including admissions information sessions, campus tours, residence hall tours and a Fine Arts Information Session and Tour.
+The Fine Arts Session is offered most Mondays and Fridays at 1 p.m.
 Registration generally opens one month in advance.

 The AT&T Executive Education and Conference Center is the university's premiere hotel and meeting site and the only hotel located on the campus itself.
 Other hotels close to the Butler School of Music are Days Inn Austin/University/Downtown and Rodeway Inn University/Downtown.
 The Butler School of Music cannot arrange or provide accommodations for any applicant or visitor.